 An accident that results in the unintentional death of another person will inevitably change the lives of all involved.
-Every individual who is represented by The Law Offices of Richard C. McConathy has a unique set of circumstances and story with regards to the charges they are facing.
+Every individual who is represented by Law Offices of Richard C. McConathy has a unique set of circumstances and stories with regards to the charges they are facing.
 We devote our time listening to you and gathering information to guide your trial to a positive outcome.

 Manslaughter and intoxication manslaughter are among the most serious charges in Texas.
 They are among the four categories of criminal homicide in Texas and carry lengthy prison terms, especially if there are more than one victim and multiple counts related to the incident.
 While the events of an accident can occur in a split second and seem to exist in the fog of memory, legal counsel will meticulously and thoughtfully recreate the events to form a clear picture.

 Criminal Defense Lawyer for Manslaughter in Dallas

 If you are facing charges for manslaughter or intoxication manslaughter, it is vital you seek legal counsel to begin an extensive study of the case.
 With decades of combined experience at Law Offices of Richard C. McConathy, including a former Dallas County felony prosecutor, we will vigorously defend these serious charges.